-Wastewater that comes into the plant is pumped to the headworks area of the plant by two screw pumps.
+Wastewater that comes into the plant is pumped to the headworks area of the plant by three screw pumps.
 The headworks consists of screening and grit removal systems where large objects such as rags, sticks, plastics, stones and heavier dirt are removed from the wastewater and sent to the landfill.
-The screened wastewater, know as Primary Influent, flows by gravity to Primary Sedimentation tanks.
+The screened wastewater flows by gravity to Primary Sedimentation tanks.

 Primary Sedimentation is performed in seven large open-air tanks.
 The wastewater is held in these tanks in a quiescent state for 2 to 7 hours.
 Lighter particles float and are skimmed off and heavier solids sink to the bottom.
 The solids (Primary Solids) removed from the sedimentation tanks are sent to Digesters for further treatment.
 The overflow, known as Primary Effluent, from these tanks goes to the secondary process for further treatment.

 Secondary Treatment is a biological process that removes up to 90 percent of BOD and TSS.

 Trickling Filters are large tanks that are packed with natural media such as rocks or synthetic media such as plastic plates.
 The packed media serve as a support structure on which naturally occurring microbes can grow and eat the dissolved organic material present in the wastewater.
 Wastewater is usually introduced at the top of the filter and treatment occurs as the wastewater trickles down to the bottom of the filter, hence the name Trickling Filter.